 Too many countries currently have nuclear capabilities.
 Will North Korea's Kim Jong Un carry out his threat to nuke the United States?
-We don't actually know if he has the capability, but the need to know how to survive has never been so important, in my opinion.
+Will we go to war with Iran?
+We don't exactly what nuclear capabilities other countries have, but the need to know how to survive has never been so urgent, in my opinion.

 Not one city in America has a plan in place if a nuclear bomb is detonated - not one.
 Emergency planners, like the rest of us, are overwhelmed psychologically at the thought of a nuclear catastrophe.
 Hearing "nuclear attack", people are paralyzed and feel like it's futile because "we'll all be dead."

 Don’t rely solely on cell phones during a natural disaster.
 Keep a well-stocked emergency kit in a safe place, stocked with emergency radios, lighting, and communication devices ready to go when you are.

 If any country is the recipient of nuclear attack, obviously the people closest to the explosion would, in all likelihood, be killed by the blast, or by the heat or initial radiation of the fireball.
 There would be heavy damage to all surroundings.